 If you'd like to suggest a book or other item in your area of expertise for purchase for the Campus Library collections, which will benefit your students, please complete this form.
 Your input is greatly appreciated!

 Use one of the computer workstations in the Campus Library or in the computer lab in the Paul Building.
 You can also bring in your own laptop and connect to the Internet wirelessly in any UAS Ketchikan building.
 Use your UAS username and password to connect.
-There is no charge for printing or making copies for adjuncts.
+There is no charge to adjuncts for printing or making photocopies.

 Upon receipt of a request, we will identify other libraries that own the items needed, ask to borrow them, and then notify borrowers when they are available.
 Interlibrary loan services are free to all faculty members and students, unless the loaning library charges the Campus Library.

 If you found this guide useful, here's a link to all of the Research Guides created by UAS librarians so that you can check them out!
-Some are course related, and some are topic related, like citation styles, beginning and advanced researcher tools, ebooks at UAS Libraries, etc. If you'd like a librarian to create a Research Guide for your class, click here.
+Some are course related, and some are topic related, like citation styles, beginning and advanced researcher tools, ebooks at UAS Libraries, etc. If you'd like a librarian to create a Research Guide for your class, contact Kathleen Wiechelman.